 Users of remote conferencing services should apply basic security practices when relying on these solutions for business or personal communications.
-Additionally, ICC’s Common Secure team recommends applying the following best practices:
+Additionally, UNICC’s Common Secure team recommends applying the following best practices:

 - Check and choose: Conduct a risk assessment, consider core requirements when selecting a vendor and make sure that those requirements can be met.
 For example, are meetings sufficiently sensitive that end-to-end encryption is always necessary?